 Unquoted companies or LLPs are defined as ‘large’ if they meet at least two of the following three criteria in a reporting year:

-Investing the time to define, establish and maintain a robust reporting framework will provide invaluable long-term compliance assurance.
+Investing the time to define, establish and maintain a robust reporting framework to achieve SECR will also provide invaluable long-term compliance assurance.

 A solid environmental reporting framework can be achieved by adopting the following principles: